 3. Seriously, skip the fancy editing tricks.
 Your reel is meant to show off your acting chops, not your Final Cut skills.

 4. It doesn’t matter if your reel is one big clip, or separated out into individual scenes/clips.
 Since there is no “industry standard” for this, it should be decided by you and your reps (and your bank account – these uploads/clips cost money, after all):

-- If you DO have all your material in one big clip, make sure your reps have the individual scenes (in a shared folder, through your website, etc.) It may help when they’re pitching you for a specific role.
+- If you DO have all your material in one big clip, make sure your reps have access to the individual scenes (in a shared folder, through your website, etc.) It may help when they’re pitching you for a specific role.

-b.
-Some people have separate reels for their comedy and drama work.
+- Some people have separate reels for their comedy and drama work.
 Some have a separate reel for commercials or stunts.
-If you have enough material to fill two different kinds of reels, go for it.
+If you have enough material to fill different kinds of reels, go for it.
 If not, put it all together in one.
 Simple as that.